-Westfields Therapeutic Children’s Home was opened in August 2006 and is designed to provide secondary care provision through comprehensive individual assessments of needs, emotional treatment programmes, and pathway plans leading to independent living.
+Westfields Children’s Home was opened on 17th September 2018 and is designed to provide safe care provision through comprehensive individual assessments of needs, emotional treatment programmes, and pathway plans leading to independent living.

-Westfields is available for those young people who have experienced break down in their own family, considerable disruptions to their lives, whose needs have not been met in alternative care settings.
-It is specifically geared to young people who require a slightly less structured and ordered home environment than that of Springfields, who benefit from living with an older peer group, but need ongoing therapeutic support and practical ‘firm but fair’ guidance to move towards adulthood and independent living (or fostering where this is achievable and appropriate).
+Westfields is available for those children who have experienced break down in their own family, considerable disruptions to their lives, and whose needs have not been met in alternative care settings.
+It is specifically geared to children who require a structured and ordered home environment, who may benefit from living with a slightly older peer group than the children cared for at Springfields, but who need ongoing therapeutic support and practical ‘firm but fair’ guidance to move towards adulthood and independent living (or fostering where this is achievable and appropriate).

-Westfields is located right by the sea front in Hove, 5 minutes walk from the King Alfred Leisure Centre, and close to the main shopping streets in Hove, and within the catchments of several secondary main-stream schools.
-It is a short distance of Brighton College with which our organisation has developed good working partnerships, South Downs College in Lewes, and the Universities of Brighton and Sussex.
+Westfields is located in a much sought-after area of Hove, close to several local parks and to local shopping centres in Hove, and within the catchments of several secondary main-stream schools.
+It is a short distance from Brighton College with which our organisation has developed good working partnerships, South Downs College in Lewes, and the Universities of Brighton and Sussex.

-The house presents as a welcoming Victorian building located in a terraced row, with an enclosed patio garden to the rear offering good security.
-It has five single bedrooms of varying sizes to suit the individual needs of the five young people living at Westfields.
-There is also a play / games room, laundry room, sleeping-in room for the adults, managers’ office, an adult’s lounge / work area, a main lounge, dinning room, kitchen, modern bathroom, storage areas, meetings room / dedicated study area for the young people, and off course numerous communal toilets!
+The house presents as a welcoming detached building, with a large enclosed garden to the rear offering good security.
+It has six single bedrooms of varying sizes to suit the individual needs of the six children living at Westfields.
+There is also a children’s Den, laundry room, sleeping-in room for the adults, managers’ office, an adult’s lounge / work area, a main lounge with conservatory, dining room also with conservatory, kitchen, modern bathroom, modern shower-room, storage areas, meetings room, and off course numerous toilets!

-We believe Westfields offers young people an exceptional quality of care and provides them with the type of experience every young person deserves.
+We believe Westfields offers children an exceptional quality of care and provides them with the type of experience every child deserves.

 What we offer….

 Therapeutic Residential Care